tio/tio/README.md

       -v, --version               Display version
       -h, --help                  Display help

-    See the man page for list of supported mapping flags.
+    See the man page for more details.

     In session, press ctrl-t q to quit.
 ```